Chapter 1: I Might Regret This

 "But I do want to.
 I just don't like what I have to say."
 Asami sat back in her seat.

-"So this might sound strange, but Bolin, do you remember a young Commander during your time with Kuvira.
+"So this might sound strange, but Bolin, do you remember a young General during your time with Kuvira.
 I know she and Kuvira clashed heads a lot.

 Wu chuckled sadly.
 "It's actually Tseng, not Tsang.
-I don't know if she mentioned it all that once, but she and I knew each other."
+I don't know if she mentioned it all that often, but she and I knew each other."

 Bolin tapped his fingers on the table, "Uh, I think she mentioned it once or twice, but I don't really remember."